The Getty

 Each record must include a term and a position in the hierarchy.
 A scope note is also required for all new records:

-For each term:
+For each Term

-• various associated flags (generally automatically assigned)
+• various associated flags (generally automatically assigned; examples are Historical or Current)

-• sources for the term
+• sources for the term (published or common usage sources are cited)

 • language of the term